 “Enjoying the night air, Fenris?”

 The one called Fenris kicked up a rock near his feet and caught it with an open hand.
-With a whip and crack of the arm, the dense material was hurled in the direction of the voice that called to him from the shadows.
+With a whip and crack of the arm, the dense material was hurled in the direction of the soft and gentle voice that called to him from the shadows.
 With the force he exerted and the rock weighing approximately three pounds, it should have been more than capable of tearing a chunk off a person’s skull assuming it hit its mark.

 A hollow noise, comparable to a violent toast of wine glasses, rang across the alleyway.